CJBR-97/CJBR-97.github.io/docs/atomicblender.md

 Creating figures and diagrams for your work can be quite a rewarding activity, and it helps to know some tricks for making visualizations vibrant (yet simple).

 A short time ago, I had the opportunity to assist one of my colleagues [Conrard Tetsassi, PhD](https://www.linkedin.com/in/conrardtetsassi/) with representing an atomic system using Blender, the free 3D everything-software.
 The process was recorded so I could send it remotely, and with permission I am able to share it right here in this post.
 Let's begin by making sure you have Blender installed and have activated the [atomic Blender add-on](https://docs.blender.org/manual/en/4.0/addons/import_export/mesh_atomic.html).

-[!TIP]
 If you haven't installed Blender before, make sure to get the program from the official site.

 Open Blender with the add-on enabled and you will see a grey landscape with a single cube in the middle of it.
 For newcomers, I recommend taking a minute to familiarize yourselves with the interface controls via mouse and keyboard.
 When you are comfortable with the Blender UI, you can click on the cube and press **'H'** to hide it, or use the **'Delete'** key to remove it entirely.